ArpitaMallik/ollama-llm-projects/Text Summarizer/README.md

 # LLaMA Text Summarizer using Ollama

-A local text summarization application built using FastAPI, Streamlit, and Ollama (LLaMA models).
+A local text summarization application built using FastAPI, Streamlit, and Ollama (llama3.2:1b ).
 It supports summarizing long text inputs using a chunking-based approach for improved performance and accuracy.

 ---